Vaguery/req-language/README.md

 That's it.

-One `ReQ` item "wants" another as an _argument_.
+The sense by which one `ReQ` item "wants" another as an _argument_.
 Functions like `«+»` or `«dup»` "want" any argument they could potentially act on in any of their polymorphic meanings; for example, `«+»` can add numbers, points, vectors or matrices (of the right size), or it can concatenate strings or collections, or produce the union of two sets.
 The "pure" function therefore _wants_ all those types of item as a potential argument, but when it _consumes_ an argument it becomes a new _partially applied function_ (a `Qlosure`) with a new set of "wants".
 If a particular `«+»` item consumes an `81`, the resulting `Qlosure` item will want numbers only---not strings or sets or songs.
 If instead `«+»` consumes a vector `[3.2 9.1]`, the resulting `Qlosure` item can "want" several things, in a preferred order: it can do "vector addition" if it finds another 2-element numerical vector first, or "concatenation" if it finds some other collection (of any sort) first.

 When the last argument of a `Qlosure` is assigned, the result is produced.
 So to add `17+2` with `«+»`, the process involves _four_ distinct `ReQ` items going through two distinct stages: